-Mr. Weiss has served as Chairman of our Board of Directors since May 2015 and Executive Chairman since January 2017; he previously served as our interim President & CEO from March 2015 to April 2017.
-He is also Fortress' Executive Vice Chairman, Strategic Development, a position he has held since February 2014, and the Chairman of the Board of Directors of Checkpoint Therapeutics, Inc., where he previously served as interim President & CEO from March 2015 to December 2016.
-Mr. Weiss is also Chairman of the Board of National Holdings Corporation, a position he has held since September 2016, and a board member of Avenue Therapeutics, Inc. ("ATXI").
-Since December 2011, Mr. Weiss has served in multiple capacities at TG Therapeutics, Inc. ("TGTX"), a related-party, and is currently its Executive Chairman, Chief Executive Officer and President.
-Mr. Weiss is a co-founder of and has been a managing partner and principal of Opus Point Partners Management, LLC ("OPPM"), an asset management firm in the life sciences industry, since 2008.
+Mr. Weiss has served as Chairman of our Board of Directors since May 2015 and has also served as our Executive Chairman since January 2017.
+He previously served as our interim President & CEO from

+March 2015 to April 2017.
+He is also the Executive Vice Chairman, Strategic Development of Fortress Biotech, Inc., a position he has held since February 2014, and the Chairman of the Board of Directors of Checkpoint Therapeutics, Inc., where he previously served as interim President & CEO from March 2015 to December 2016.
+Mr. Weiss was also a board member of Avenue Therapeutics, Inc. from March 2015 to February 2018 and the Chairman of the Board of National Holdings Corporation from September 2016 to June 2018.
+Since December 2011, Mr. Weiss has served in multiple capacities at TG Therapeutics, Inc., and is currently its Executive Chairman, Chief Executive Officer and President.
 Mr. Weiss earned his J.D. from Columbia Law School and his B.S. in Finance from The University at Albany.
 He began his professional career as a lawyer with Cravath, Swaine & Moore LLP.
-In 1999, Mr. Weiss founded Access Oncology which was later acquired by Keryx Biopharmaceuticals (NASDAQ: KERX) in 2004.
-Following the merger, Mr. Weiss remained as Chief Executive Officer of Keryx and grew the company to close to a \$1.0 billion market capitalization company at its peak.
+In 1999, Mr. Weiss founded Access Oncology which was later acquired by Keryx.
 Based on Mr. Weiss's biotechnology and pharmaceutical industry experience, as well as his extensive management experience, the Board of Directors believes that Mr. Weiss has the appropriate set of skills to serve as a member of the Board in light of the Company's business and structure.

-Effective January 1, 2017, the Board of Directors of the Company approved and authorized the execution of a Board Advisory Agreement with Caribe BioAdvisors, LLC (the "Advisor"), which is owned by Michael S. Weiss, to provide the Board with the advisory services of Mr. Weiss as Chairman of the Board and Executive Chairman.
+Effective January 1, 2017, the Board of Directors of the Company approved and authorized the execution of a Board Advisory Agreement with Caribe BioAdvisors, LLC (the "Advisor"), which is owned by Michael S. Weiss, to provide the Board with the advisory services of Mr. Weiss as Chairman of the Board of Directors and Executive Chairman.
 Pursuant to the Advisory Agreement, the Advisor will be paid an annual cash fee of \$60,000, in addition to any and all annual equity incentive grants paid to members of the Board.